North Sea Boats: X3K

+According to Radar Banyuwangi, PT Lundin Industry Invest highlights consistent product quality, on-time delivery, and steadily improving engineering and manufacturing capability as factors supporting its competitiveness in the international market.

 Bonefish USV

 Saab and PT Lundin (North Sea Boats) revealed a mockup of a trimaran Unmanned Surface Vessel (USV) at Indo Defence 2014.

 It was formally unveiled by Indonesia's defense minister General (ret.)
 Ryamizard Ryacudu and Chief of Naval Staff Admiral Marsetio in a joint ribbon-cutting ceremony on the first day of the show.

 Development of the Bonefish demonstrator began at the start of 2014, the concept marrying Saab Australia's mission systems integration expertise with LOMOcean's trimaran hull form and structures.
 The mockup was built in approximately six months at PT Lundin's composite boat production facility in Banyuwangi, East Java.

 Capable of speeds of up to 40kts, Bonefish is designed to incorporate a wide range of sensors, satellite-based control, and a modular payload bay to enable role flexibility.
 Potential missions could include anti-piracy, maritime surveillance, anti-submarine warfare, mine countermeasures, search and rescue, and hydrography.